How To Write an Appendix in a Business Plan

 Individual & Business Credit History

-If you don’t have much experience with business credit or borrowing, it might be worth adding a short explanation of your current and past financing use, including your tax returns and incorporation papers.
-This is especially helpful if you plan to apply for a loan through the Small Business Administration (SBA).
+If you don’t have much experience with business credit or borrowing, it might be worth adding a short explanation of your current and past financing use, including your tax returns and incorporation papers, licenses, etc. This is especially helpful if you plan to apply for a loan through the Small Business Administration (SBA).

 Marketing Materials & Plan